Iver Rosenkrantz: Minister of State

-When Frederick IV died in 1730, the new King Christian VI immediately called Rosenkrantz back to Copenhagen, where he was appointed a Knight of the Elephant and appointed Chief of the two Danish Chancellories.
+When Frederick IV died in 1730, the new King Christian VI immediately called Rosenkrantz back to Copenhagen, where he was appointed a Knight of the Elephant and appointed lord secretary (oversekretær) of the two Danish Chancellories.
 During the hostility between England and France, he backed England.
 He was also known for his patronage of Copenhagen University.
 He was dismissed in 1735 following a disagreement with the king regarding foreign policy.

 Personal life

 He was elected a Fellow of the Royal Society in June 1713.

-He married twice: in 1702 with Birgitte Gersdorff (1677–1719), daughter of Frederik Gersdorff til Aakær, Chief Master of Ceremonies, of Ravnholt and Tølløse.
+He married twice: in 1702 with Birgitte Gersdorff (1677–1719), daughter of Frederik Gersdorff til Aakær, Mord Master of Ceremonies, of Ravnholt and Tølløse.
 In 1721 with Charlotte Amalie Skeel (1700–63), daughter of Christen Skeel, Prefect of Vallø.
 Charlotte Amalie Skeel and Rosenkrantz were the parents of six children including Frederik Christian Rosenkrantz (1724–1802).
 Iver Rosenkrantz died on the year 1745 at Rosenholm Castle.
 He was buried at Hornslet Church (Hornslet kirke).